flatironinstitute/sciware/24_Types/main.md

   - `Callable`
   - `Literal`
   - ...
-- This is the interesting part and what we'll spend most of this session on
+- We'll spend most of this session on these

 - Container types need *parameters*